 - Universal Standard

 - Tommy Hilfiger

 - Simply Be

 Creating a Plus-Size Model Portfolio

-Being a plus-size model is hard, just as it is in other areas of modeling.
+Being a plus size model is hard, just as it is in other areas of modelling.
 You have to work hard and be dedicated to maintaining your body.
 But if you have a passion for fashion, you might just be able to make it work!